 Using an auto-dialer does two things for you: It keeps you in the zone and gets you through your call list faster.
 An auto-dialer can cut down your time on the phone by more than half, and a great one like Power Dialer from REDX can increase your call volume by more than 400%.

 If you aren’t familiar with REDX, they’re a cold caller’s best friend.
 Their platform gathers all your expired, FSBO, FRBO (For Rent by Owner), and preforeclosure leads in one place, and uses data aggregation techniques to gather contact info from across the web, compiling it all in a single dashboard.
 Then, you can use their built-in auto-dialer (Power Dialer) to knock down the list quickly and efficiently every morning.

 Right now, REDX is offering The Close readers $149 off the setup price, automatically deducted when you click over to their site from this article.

 Cold calling is a marathon, not a sprint.
-Getting discouraged from a single hour’s results or even a couple of days’ worth of calls will slow your progress and keep you from securing appointments.
 This fatigue factor is real, and the best way to combat it is to track your results and look at your long-term gains.